Diane O'Callaghan - Psychoanalytic Psychotherapist

 Training at British Psychotherapy Foundation (formerly London Centre for Psychotherapy) to become a senior psychotherapist 2003-2006

 Training in psychoanalytic psychotherapy 1989-96 at Association for Group and Individual Psychotherapy (AGIP)

 Supervision training at Westminster Pastoral Foundation.

 Previously worked for many years with MIND Associations in various capacities: Groupwork Co-ordinator; Counselling Co-ordinator; running a scheme for people with Agoraphobia; Befriending scheme.

-Currently running a supervision group and an experiential group along psychoanalytic lines for counselling trainees at Wessex Counselling and Psychotherapy in Frome, Somerset.
+Currently running an experiential group along psychoanalytic lines for counselling trainees at Wessex Counselling and Psychotherapy in Frome, Somerset.